BVCA Summit: Investing for a better economy | 9-10 September 2025, London

 Director of Policy, BVCA

-Sarah is Director of Policy at the BVCA, with Isobel Clarke.
+Sarah Adams is Director of Policy at the BVCA, with Isobel Clarke.
 Isobel and Sarah have worked as a jobshare partnership since early 2020.
 They lead the Policy team and their work across tax, legal, regulatory, accounting and sustainability matters, working closely with members and the BVCA committees to progress key technical and strategic policy issues.

 Sarah has over a decade of experience making policy in the centre of government, mainly at HM Treasury.
 She has led on policy areas across tax, spending and financial services, including pensions tax, venture capital and insurance markets.
 With Isobel, she has been deputy director for business tax strategy at HM Treasury, and deputy director for open justice and dispute resolution at the Ministry of Justice.